 Autumn 2021 Essential Ecoliteracy for Creatives & Art Professionals

 7 WEEKS: 5 Oct. - 30 Nov.
-With ecological artist Cathy Fitzgerald + philosopher Nikos Patedakis, be expertly guided in environmental philosophy, science, ethics to empower your creative practice, teaching, administration, curating.
+IN PROCESS, FULLY BOOKED With ecological artist, Cathy Fitzgerald + Nikos Patedakis, be expertly guided in environmental philosophy, science, ethics to empower your creative practice, teaching, administration, curating.

 AUTUMN 2021 Creativity as an Act of Love